 Costa Rica´s Labour Department has issued a resolution suggesting Immigration refrains from approving certain Temporary Residencies under the Self-Employed Category.
 This to protect local workforce.

-This temporary measure, which shall be lifted come September 2019, means that there is uncertainty surrounding this category.
 If interested in filing under the Self Employed Category, Outlier Legal will review your case and will surely do everything to assist, aiming for a positive resolution.
 Nonetheless, it is important to raise the alert.